 1. Lens Hood and UV Filter (My Overall Best Fujifilm x100v Accessory)

-You absolutely need the lens hood (Amazon – Black / Silver).
+You absolutely need the lens hood and accompanying adapter ring.
 I actually don’t mind a bit of flare in my photographs.
 I picked up the Fujifilm X100V to give me a 35mm experience both in look and physical feel.
 However, the lens hood does more for the X100V than you might think.

 Firstly it protects the static (non-replaceable!)
 23mm lens from bumps and scratches whilst it’s on your shoulder.
-Secondly, when it’s paired with a UV filter, I grabbed this cheap but great Gobe one off Amazon, it makes the Fujifilm X100V weather sealed.
+Secondly, when it’s paired with a UV filter (I grabbed a cheap but great Gobe one) it makes the Fujifilm X100V weather sealed.
 I’m not sure how great the weather sealing is on the X100V but the only moving part that could intake water looks to be the lens.
-The filter attaches to the hood, not directly to the X100V.
+The filter attaches to the hood adapter ring, not directly to the X100V.
 If you attach it to the camera, it will physically stop it from focusing and you can risk damaging the focus drive.

 2. Thumb Grip